AtticusMcNulty/ATTrack/README.md

 # ATTrack
-## Main Description
+## Description
 ATTrack is an application that allows soccer players of different skill levels to manually track their real time stats.
+I developed it as a way for my Dad to track various statistics about my sister's soccer games while she played.

 ## Features
 ### Statistical Tracking